Olufunmilayo (Funmi) I. Olopade, MB, BS, FACP

 On June 1, 2009, at the annual meeting of the American Society of Clinical Oncology (ASCO) in Orlando, Dr. Olopade was presented with the 2009 ASCO-American Cancer Society Award for her significant contributions to the prevention and management of cancer.
 Read more...

-2) By developing a robust infrastructure for conducting breast cancer clinical research in Nigeria, Dr. Olopade's team is transforming the quality of breast cancer care in the country and throughout Africa.
-Upon completion of the first investigator-initiated clinical breast cancer trial led by local investigators in Sub-Saharan Africa, researchers led by Dr. Olopade have attracted additional support from pharmaceutical companies and are planning new studies that will allow African doctors to "leap frog" using modern information technologies and to begin incorporating effective therapies in their management of breast cancer patients.
+In a separate effort that has been supported by BCRF over the course of several years, Dr. Olopade is helping to develop a robust infrastructure for conducting breast cancer clinical research in Nigeria.
+Dr. Olopade and her colleagues are transforming the quality of breast cancer care in the country and throughout Africa.
+Upon completion of the first investigator-initiated clinical breast cancer trial led by local investigators in Sub-Saharan Africa, Dr. Olopade’s team has attracted additional support from other pharmaceutical companies and is planning new studies that will allow African doctors to “leap frog” using modern information technologies and to begin incorporating effective therapies in their management of breast cancer patients.
 This should be cost effective for the country in managing cancer treatment resources in the long run.

 Funmi Olopade directs a multidisciplinary clinical and laboratory research program in cancer genetics at the University of Chicago Medical Center.
 This program helps speed the transfer of basic research in cancer genetics to the benefit of people.
 Dr. Olopade combines extensive family studies with genetic testing to develop strategies for prevention and/or early detection in patients at high risk for cancer.